coldbox-modules/totp/README.md

 - [totp-generator](https://github.com/bellstrand/totp-generator)
 - [Base32](https://github.com/bennadel/Base32.cfc)

+### Installation

+Install via CommandBox and ForgeBox: `box install totp`

+If you install manually, you need to download the [CFzxing library](https://github.com/alanquinlan/cfzxing) to `/modules/CFzxing`.

 ### Usage

 Obtain a new instance of TOTP using WireBox or simplying by creating a new instance (`new TOTP()`).